www.finextra.com DF Links Available for 300 USD Contact Us to Get Published

 Check and Change the Boot Sequence in BIOS

 When it comes to resolving the issue that the BOOTMGR image is corrupt and the system cannot boot, first of all, you should check whether the boot order is correct in BIOS.
-Make sure that the hard disk containing the operating system is selected as the first boot option.
+Ensure the hard disk containing the operating system is selected as the first boot option.

 Step 1.
 Restart your computer.